 Rod graduated with a BS Degree in Meteorology from The Pennsylvania State University in 1975.

 Director of All Hazard Training & Incident Management Specialist

-Prior to joining the Texas Forest Service, Bob served for a period of three years as the Program Manager, Texas A&M Engineering Extension Service (TEEX), Urban Search and Rescue Division and 19 years as an Internal Affairs Division Lieutenant, Management Auditor and as the Agency Risk Manager for the Texas Department of Criminal Justice.
-Bob also served as the agency’s representative to the State Emergency Management Council, TDEM.
+Prior to joining the Texas Forest Service, Bob served as the Program Manager, Texas A&M Engineering Extension Service (TEEX), Urban Search and Rescue (US&R) Division, the agency responsible for oversight of Texas Task Force 1 (TX-TF 1).
+TX-TF1 functions as a federal team under FEMA's national US&R program and as Texas' only statewide US&R team under direction of the TDEM.
+Prior to working at TEEX, Bob was employed as an Internal Affairs Division Lieutenant, Management Auditor and as the Agency Risk Manager for the Texas Department of Criminal Justice (TDCJ).
+During his tenure with TDCJ, Bob served as the agency’s representative to the State Emergency Management Council, TDEM.

 Sergio J. Garcia

 Director of International Training & Senior Incident Management Specialist

 Sergio J. Garcia is a 30 year veteran of the Key Largo Fire Department in the Florida Keys where he served as Fire Chief for 15th years.
 He is also a Lifetime Member of the Key Largo Volunteer Fire Department.